EliotDucky/Infection-Quest/Instructions.md

 - Create an array of weapons and attachments for the holdout loadouts
 	- one will be selected randomly

+- Place dog spawners for the zombies to run to whilst the player is down for 5 seconds

 ## Console Defences

 - To attract zombies to the console, place as many script_origins as desired around it